absolved/birdflock/README.txt

 Acknowledgements and Citations:
 Images taken from www.aerialwallpapers.tumblr.com
 Crow soundfile taken from alfdroid@freesound.org. http://freesound.org/people/alfdroid/sounds/265264/
+Shout out to Daniel DJ MOOSEBUMP Vuong for the intro/pause song!
 (Some) of the math is explained in the PDFs.
 May add more if I get bored.